Alias: Beyond the Happy Bubble

 ✥ ✥ ✥

 Teams can get into a state where they are satisfied with the improvements they have made.
 However, this allows dysfunctions to persist.
-It is like they are surrounded by a bubble that insulates them from unpleasant but true information.
+It is like a bubble of happiness surrounds them and insulates them from unpleasant but true information.

-Facing up to problems is aversive and resolving impediments can be unsettling.
+Facing up to problems is aversive and resolving impediments can force teams to have uncomfortable conversations or to make difficult decisions.
 It is natural for people to avoid such unpleasant experiences.
-This can be the case in a team that is highly social cohesive, everyone likes to work with each other and just wants to get along.
+This can be the case in a team that is highly social cohesive where everyone likes to work with each other and just wants to get along.
 This makes it difficult to acknowledge problems.
-In cultures where people are taught to not rock the boat it becomes more and more difficult to acknowledge problems.
+In cultures that teach people not to rock the boat, it becomes more and more difficult to acknowledge problems.
 Where there isn’t the courage and determination to accept problems and change there can never be any improvement.

-One of the biggest challenges is that bubbles are transparent—it is very hard for a team to see the Happy Bubble that surrounds them.
-Such behavior is best observed from outside.
-This requires the team to seek feedback from independent observers.
+A team may be living in a Happy Bubble, but one of the biggest challenges is that bubbles are transparent—it is very hard for a team to see the Happy Bubble that surrounds it.
+It almost always takes an outside perspective to pick up on such behavior.
+The team needs to seek feedback from independent observers.
 This is something teams may not want to seek.
-The observers will need to have the courage to be honest with the team and deal with the unpleasantness of results of their feedback.
+The observers will need to have the courage to be honest with team members and deal with the unpleasantness of results of their feedback.

-On the other hand, every team has the capacity to improve.
+On the other hand, all teams have the capacity to improve.
 They just may not see it.

-Jolt the team into awareness of their situation (pop the Happy Bubble): force the team to confront their happy-bubble-ness by showing them important deficiencies.
+Jolt the team into awareness of its situation (pop the Happy Bubble): force the team to confront its happy-bubble-ness by showing them important deficiencies.
 Then, together with the team, plan actions to improve.
 Create a culture in the team of relentless, continuous self-examination and improvement.

 This is a pattern of repair—the best situation is to avoid getting in the Happy Bubble in the first place.
-Challenge the team with the problem and ask how they will resolve it.
-Admitting they have a problem in the first place is the key.
+When someone (like the ScrumMaster) raises an issue that everyone is ignoring, challenge the team with the issue and ask them how they plan to resolve it.
+The key is getting the team to admit it has a problem in the first place.

 What if the ScrumMaster is part of the problem?
-If it is only the ScrumMaster the team can take care of it internally.
+If it is only the ScrumMaster, the team can take care of it internally.
 However, because the ScrumMaster has the broader process view, if the ScrumMaster is in the Happy Bubble, it is very likely the whole team is also in the Happy Bubble.
 In this case, the Product Owner may have to take drastic measures, such as bringing in an outside perspective, either informally or formally.
-This should be done only rarely, when the Happy Bubble is causing serious disruption, and other measures have failed.
+This is a last resort for times when the Happy Bubble is causing serious disruption and other measures have failed.

 ✥ ✥ ✥

-The hoped-for result is that the team becomes aware of their deficiencies, recommits to improve, and takes steps to improve.
+The hoped-for result is that the team becomes aware of its deficiencies, recommits to improve, and takes steps to improve.
 The most basic result is awareness, and that may be the most important.
-Popping the Happy Bubble raises awareness of problems that might be addressed by Scrumming the Scrum.
+Popping the Happy Bubble raises awareness of problems that the team might address with Scrumming the Scrum.
 Conversely, the patterns of Scrumming the Scrum, Retrospectives and Norms of Conduct help prevent happy bubbles in the first place.

-The ideal result is that the team learns why they got in the Happy Bubble in the first place and takes steps to prevent the formation of future Happy Bubbles.
+The ideal result is that the team learns why it got in the Happy Bubble in the first place and takes steps to prevent the formation of future Happy Bubbles.

 Some people might not enjoy being jolted out of their Happy Bubble.
 They may perceive it as unreasonable pressure to perform at an unwarranted level.
 In extreme cases, people might leave the team.
 An effect of this pressure may be a sudden disruption that removes the euphoric feeling that the team has been under, resulting in a lack of motivation and potentially harming the team dynamics with people leaving the organization as a result.

 The most possible positive long-term consequence of repeatedly popping the Happy Bubble is that the team gains an appreciation for its ability to reflect and improve.
-This is a rightful source of Team Pride.
+This is a rightful source of Team Pride (see Team Pride).